afrer21/knockturnlock-ece445/notebooks/adam/README.md

 ### Objectives:
 - Begin converting software outline to code
 ### Completed:
-- SOme of the software program is written
+- Some of the software program is written

 ## 3/28/2023
 ### Objectives: